tthorntone/AdNauseam-Wiki/The-network-request-logger.md

 This is to filter the entries to display.
 The entries which are remove from view are not removed from the logger, they are just hidden according to the filter expression.

+Some details about how to filter logged entries:

+If the first character is:
+- `-`: display only blocked requests
+- `+`: display only allowed-through-exception-filter requests
+- `!`: negate the rest of the expression

+A matching filtering expression is one which matches from left-to-right the text in an entry.
+Examples of filtering expression:

+- `- script`: show all blocked requests of type `script`
+- `+ object`: show all force-allowed requests of type `xhr` (XHMHttpRequest)
+- `!-`: show all non-blocked requests
+- `google`: show all requests containing the string "google"

+The filter expression can be a plain regular expression:

+- `/image|css/`: show all requests which type is `image` or `css`
+- `!/image|css/`: show all requests which type is not `image` neither `css`

 ***

 ![Figure 5](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/rlogger-05.png)